minhviet217/Data-Structure/HW1/README.txt

 The only difference is that when the closed parenthesis is read it pops all values off the stack until the open parenthesis.
 Lastly, to make sure we don't have any remaining operators on the stack we pop all stack values until the stack is empty.

+Viet and Joshua both worked on the implementation for infix to postfix conversion.